vippsas/vipps-login-api/vipps-login-api.md

 while the filled lines need to be implemented by the merchant.
 1. Merchant backend generates an [OpenID authentication flow authorization URI](#oauth-20-authorize).
    The URI is communicated to the merchant app
-2. Merchant app uses the URI to initiate Vipps login in an external browser that is opened within the app, see the [specification](#using-vipps-login-in-native-applications) for details.
+2. Merchant app uses the URI to initiate Vipps Login in an external browser that is opened within the app, see the [specification](#using-vipps-login-in-native-applications) for details.
-3. Vipps login will open the Vipps app if required.
+3. Vipps Login will open the Vipps app if required.
    (if the user is remembered in the browser the user will be authenticated directly
     - the user will then be on step 6 below)
 4. Vipps app opens the deep link `app_callback_uri` parameter after the user has approved the login.
 5. Merchant app handles the link in one of two ways:
    * Display the same browser instance that was created in 1.
    * Open a browser again using the `resume_uri`-query parameter that is returned with the request to the `app_callback_uri`.
-6. Vipps login finalizes the authentication of the user and obtains consent to share information if needed.
+6. Vipps Login finalizes the authentication of the user and obtains consent to share information if needed.
    When this is finished the user will be redirected to the `redirect_uri`.
-   The Vipps login process has now finished and the merchant controls the remaining process.
+   The Vipps Login process has now finished and the merchant controls the remaining process.
 7. Merchant app sends the `code` and `state`parameters received in the callback to the merchant backend
 8. Merchant backend fetches the access tokens and user information